-From the U.S. to Bordeaux:
+From the U.S. to Francs:

 A New Chapter for Southold

-We didn’t leave the U.S. chasing tradition.
+We didn’t leave the US chasing tradition.

 This isn’t about reverence.